IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 ### Data sources
 This data was obtained from kaggle.
 You can find it [here.](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)

+also here <a href="https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset" target="_blank">Click here to open in a new tab</a>

 ### Tools
 - SQL: Data cleaning and Data analysis
 - Power BI: Visualization